anubhavshrimal/Machine-Learning/README.md

-# Machine_Learning_Kadenze
+# Machine_Learning
-This repo is for the work I did in Kadenze's Creative Applications of Deep Learning with Tensorflow
+This repo is for the work I did in Kadenze's Creative Applications of Deep Learning with Tensorflow and Machine Learning Sentdex course.